Bruce W. Carr: Later career and life

 After the war, Carr was assigned to the Acrojets as an F-80 Shooting Star pilot at Williams Air Force Base, Arizona.
 The Acrojets, which preceded the Thunderbirds, were the United States Air Force's first jet-powered aerobatic demonstration team.

 Major Carr later flew the F-86 Sabre in 57 combat missions with the 336th Fighter-Interceptor Squadron while stationed at Kimpo (K-14) Air Base in South Korea during the Korean War.
 He then served as the commanding officer of the 336th at Misawa Air Base in Japan, from January 1955 to August 1956.

-On November 3, 1968, Carr was promoted to colonel, and deployed to Vietnam later that month.
-He was assigned to the 31st Tactical Fighter Wing at Tuy Hoa Air Base in South Vietnam.
+On November 3, 1968, Carr was promoted to colonel and deployed to South Vietnam later that month.
+He was assigned to the 31st Tactical Fighter Wing at Tuy Hoa Air Base.
 He flew the F-100 Super Sabre in 286 combat missions during the war, which mostly consisted of flying close air support bombing and strafing missions.
 Carr was awarded the Legion of Merit and three Distinguished Flying Crosses during his deployment, before he rotated back to the United States in November 1969.

 Carr retired from the Air Force in 1973.
 He died of prostate cancer on April 25, 1998, in St. Cloud, Florida, and was buried in Arlington National Cemetery.